dcbaker/cython/docs/src/userguide/language_basics.rst

 If ``C`` above would be an extension type (``cdef class``), this would not work correctly.
-The Cython compiler will give a warning in that case.
+The Cython0 compiler will give a warning in that case.

 .. _type-conversion: